Written by Contributor TreyB

-There is no need for me to even say it.
+There is no need for me even to say it.
 However, I will say it anyway.
-We all know we hear it, which is the same reason I will say, “Disney World again?!”
-How many times do we hear it?
-Well, with each time we make those ADR’s we know at least one more!
+We all know we hear it, which is why I will say, “Disney World again?!”
+How many times do we listen to it?
+Well, each time we make those ADR’s we know at least one more!

 So, why?
-I have heard it said in many different ways and each way I think I can appreciate and agree with.
+I have heard it said in many different ways, and in each way, I think I can appreciate and agree.

 “It is where my happiest memories are”

-Once of my earliest memories as a small child in 1973 was me in a stroller in Adventureland.
+One of my earliest memories as a small child in 1973 was me in a stroller in Adventureland.
 “The World” would become a place where those and many more memories were created.
-Year after year, memory after memory it was always a place to return and create more memories.
-When I had my own kids it was the same thing.
-Disney World was a place where I wanted to create memories with my two boys and wife.
-I remember a lot of things as a small boy but many of the most powerful are those created with my family in Disney World.
-But the same question still lingers in the back of my head, why?
+Year after year, memory after memory, it was always a place to return and make more memories.
+When I had my kids, it was the same thing.
+Disney World was where I wanted to create memories with my two boys and wife.
+I remember many things as a small boy, but many of the most powerful are those made with my family at Disney World.
+But the same question still lingers in my head, why?

 Aren’t there other places?
 Can’t memories be created somewhere else?
-Well the answer is yes and we do try to create those memories but why the gravitation to Disney?
-The answer of the past few years for me became clear.
+Well, the answer is yes, and we try to make those memories, but why gravitate to Disney?
+The answer to the past few years for me became clear.

 I have several passions in my life.
-I don’t claim to be an expert on anything but I concentrate my efforts on my passions in life and I don’t wander from what those are.
-One of those passions is Disney, another one of those passions is running.
-Yet one other is Leadership and personal growth.
+I don’t claim to be an expert on anything, but I concentrate my efforts on my passions in life, and I don’t wander from what those are.
+One of those passions is Disney, and another one of those passions is running.
+Yet one other is leadership and personal growth.
 I love to see myself and others grow.
 I love to study leadership and great leaders.
 What makes a leader great?

-As I began to read and study about Walt the man and as I would look at Disney the company I became mesmerized.
+As I began to read and study about Walt, the man, and as I would look at Disney, the company, I became mesmerized.
 Walt started to become real for me.
 He turned from a legend and a brand to a name and a leader for me.
-For me personally there is a difference between a legend and a leader.
-A legend in my mind is something to be talked about and looked at with great respect.
+For me, there is a difference between a legend and a leader.
+A legend, in my mind, is something to be talked about and looked at with great respect.
 However, a legend for me is far and distant.
-A leader in my mind is something real.
+A leader, in my mind, is something real.

-A legend is something to admire but is there something there that I can learn from?
+A legend is something to admire but is there something I can learn from it?
 I am not sure.
-A leader is human, real and makes mistakes.
+A leader is human, honest, and makes mistakes.
 That is right, Walt Disney made mistakes.
-At first I would read that as, “How dare you say such a thing!”
+At first, I would read that as, “How dare you to say such a thing!”
 But the more I look at it, the more I admire Walt.
 He is just like me; he also had to learn lessons the hard way.

-Years ago failure for me was something to avoid like the plague.
-As I have looked at some of the greatest leaders ever known to man I noticed two things they had in common.
+Years ago, failure for me was something to avoid like the plague.
+As I have looked at some of the most outstanding leaders ever known to man, I noticed two things they had in common.
 First, they all failed.
-They usually failed really badly.
+They usually failed severely.
 Second, they all knew how to learn from it and overcome it.
-It was a real eye opener for me.
+It was a real eye-opener for me.

-“So get back to the parks”, you say.
-I know and I hear you, what does this all mean?
+“So get back to the parks,” you say.
+I know, and I hear you; what does this all mean?
 Here is what I can tell you.
-When I walk into the Magic Kingdom, Epcot, Hollywood Studios or the Animal Kingdom is it not just a vacation for me.
+When I walk into the Magic Kingdom, Epcot, Hollywood Studios, or the Animal Kingdom, is it not just a vacation for me?
 It becomes a learning experience.
 I want to watch, observe, interact and learn while I am there.
 I can assure you as hard as it might be to believe today, Walt and his DNA are still all over the Walt Disney Company.
-You can’t just get rid of that even from all of those year ago.
+You can’t just get rid of that even from all of those years ago.

-When you figure this out you can begin to look at the most magical place on earth in a different light.
+When you figure this out, you can begin to look at the most magical place on earth in a different light.
 Some of us fans judge Disney by everything they do.
 There is nothing wrong with this in my mind.
-However, I judge the results different from most.
+However, I judge the results differently from most.
 Do I have high expectations?
 The answer is yes.
-Do I expect those to always be met?
-The answer is no. Not only is the answer no but I am glad it is no. What!?
+Do I expect those always to be met?
+The answer is no. Not only is the answer no, but I am glad it is no. What!?

 It is simple for me.
 That DNA of Walt is still there today.
 Walt was a great leader because he failed, and he learned to overcome it.
 Watching the leaders at Disney today is still the same.
 Making a ride like Soarin’!
-Well that is fantastic!
-I love the ride and I love everything about it.
+Well, that is fantastic!
+I love the ride, and I love everything about it.
 How about Expedition Everest?
-Well, I love the ride but what about the Yeti?
+Well, I love the ride, but what about the Yeti?
 What is next for the Yeti?
-It has been a tough lesson about doing something incredible and having it not work like they hoped.
+It has been a harsh lesson about doing something incredible and having it not work as they hoped.
 So what do they do next?
-I don’t look at Disney in regards to the Yeti with disgust and think what must Walt think?
+I don’t look at Disney regarding the Yeti with disgust and think, what must Walt think?
 I think he may have done the same thing, failed.
 And there is nothing wrong with that.
-Let us all watch and learn at what Disney does next?
-In time Disney will respond and Disney will do as Walt, fail and overcome.
+Let us all watch and learn what Disney does next.
+In time Disney will respond, and Disney will do as Walt, fail and overcome.

 How do they learn from it?
 What do they do next?
-What do they do different?
+What do they do differently?
 These are all questions that will be answered.
 I look forward to seeing how.

 So, back to the beginning, Why?
 It is a place of memories for me.
 I hope it is a place of memories for my two boys and my wife.
 I also can’t think of a better leader to learn from than Walt Disney.
 Why would I not want my family exposed to Walt?
-His DNA, his philosophy and he way of doing things is still all over this company.
-When I think of someone I would want my two boys to learn from, Walt would be at the top of the list.
+His DNA, philosophy, and way of doing things are still all over this company.
+So, when I think of someone I would want my two boys to learn from, Walt would be at the top of the list.